Essex 2017Read more about Essex 2017

 Zoë Billingham, Her Majesty’s Inspector of Constabulary

-Read my assessment of Essex Police below, or watch the video.
+Read my assessment of Essex Police below.

 I am very pleased with the performance of Essex Police in keeping people safe and reducing crime.
 The force has made considerable efforts to improve its ability to protect vulnerable people and it is now good at supporting and protecting these people.

 The force has worked hard to develop constructive relationships with partner agencies, so that it can provide better support to victims and the communities that it serves.

 I am reassured to see that the force has maintained a good understanding of demand, and that it continually assesses its ability to respond effectively.
 It has detailed plans in place to enable it to meet its future demand; these plans are realistic, innovative and based on prudent financial assumptions.